Masturbation – Harms and Benefits

 You can masturbate yourself or a partner.
 Masturbation usually leads to an orgasm.

-Generally, men and boys masturbate by rubbing or moving their hand up and down their erect penis.
+Generally, men and boys masturbate by rubbing or moving their hands up and down their erect penis.

 Women and girls may use their fingers or hand to rub the area around their clitoris or vagina.